sumayasultana786/sumayasultana786/README.md

 🔭 I’m currently working as an Associate Manager for a US based healthcare hospital's Enterprise Data Platform.

-🔭 I’m love working on ETL, Data visulaisation and Data Management projects.
+🔭 I love working on ETL, Data visulaisation and Data Management projects.

 🌱 I’m currently learning the Azure Data Engineering.